thomhoess/minicms/README.md

 ## This is still in development, you're welcome testing it out and contributing!
-The syntax might change a litte bit, because this is still in early development, but i'll tell if you if it does so.
+The syntax might change a litte bit, because this is still in early development, but i'll tell you if it does so.

 ## Todo
 - Support Markdown
 - Cleanup code
 - Panel
-- children-function for Blogs and so on
+- getChildren-function for Blogs

 ## How to use
 All you need for your page is the /site directory.